Peachy006/grpro-project-eksamen/readme.md

 Therefore your tasks now are:
 - Use **World's** delete method to remove persons when night falls.
 - Ensure that the location where persons move next is completely random; here class **Random** from standard library can help give random numbers.
 - What happens when there are no available spaces?
-Does your program behave as expected?
-Test this by implementing a JUnit test.
+Does your program behave as expected? test this by implementing a JUnit test.

 To solve these three tasks, you should read more about class **World**.
 We recommend reading its associated Java documentation and familiarizing yourself with various options provided by this class; understanding these is essential for moving forward.